aimeos/upscheme/README.md

 $db->dropForeign( 'test', ['fk_old', 'fk_old2'] );
 ```

 If the foreign key constraint or one of the constraints doesn't exist, it will be silently ignored.
-The change won't be applied until the migration task finishes or `up()` is called.

 #### DB::dropIndex()